sez11a/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 ## Configuring Elements on a Content Page

 Many elements that can be added to a content page can be configured and customized.
-When you clic on an element, the Content Page sidebar shows the available configuration options for the element.
+When you click on an element, the Content Page sidebar shows the available configuration options for the element.

 ### Setting the Layout Style